demisto/content/Packs/GsuiteAuditor/Integrations/GsuiteAuditor/README.md

 G Suite Auditor is an integration to receive Audit logs from  G Suite different applications - admin,drive,calender and more.
-This integration was integrated and tested with version of GsuiteAuditor

 ## Configure Service Account for G Suite Auditor